-Health experts are calling for injectable anti-wrinkle treatments to be regulated, claiming they are a “crisis waiting to happen”.
+Health and dermatology experts are calling for injectable anti-wrinkle treatments to be regulated, claiming they are a “crisis waiting to happen”.

 An independent review into cosmetic procedures has concluded that dermal fillers, which are also used to plump up lips, should be made prescription-only in the UK.